Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

 As $T_{\rm ini}$ increases, the $T(H)$ change at $H_{\rm A1}$ and the accompanying hysteresis become smaller [Fig.~\ref{Fig5}(c)], assuring the achievement of the quasi-isentropic condition.
-Notably, the $T(H)$ behaviors for 20~K $\leq T_{\rm ini} \leq$ 32~K are qualitatively different from those for $T_{\rm ini}= 12$ and 16~K; the inflection point at $H_{\rm A1}$ disappears for the former, indicating that $S_{\rm M}$ in A-phase is as high as that in X-phase above 20~K (we note again that a large $S_{\rm M}$ remains in X-phase as mentioned in Sec.~\ref{Sec3_1}).
-This implies that A-phase would be further subdivided into two phases, as shown in Fig.~\ref{Fig6}(c).
-At the transitions from Y- and the paramagnetic phases to C-phase, $T(H)$ commonly starts rising for all the $T_{\rm ini}$ because of the lowest-$S_{\rm M}$ nature in the 3-up-1-down collinear magnetic structure [Figs.~\ref{Fig5}(b) and \ref{Fig5}(c)].
-These observations are helpful for determining the phase boundary, especially between Y- and C-phases.
+Notably, the $T(H)$ behaviors for 20~K $\leq T_{\rm ini} \leq$ 32~K are qualitatively different from those for $T_{\rm ini}= 12$ and 16~K; the inflection point at $H_{\rm A1}$ disappears for the former, indicating that $S_{\rm M}$ in {\it A} phase is as high as that in {\it X} phase above 20~K. As discussed in Sec.~\ref{Sec3_1} and Appendix~\ref{SecE}, $S_{\rm M}$ in {\it X} phase still remains large just below $T_{\rm N}$ and gradually decreases toward low temperatures.
+Considering this characteristic entropy nature of {\it X} phase together with the way of entropy changes across the transition from X- to {\it A} phase revealed by the MCE measurements, the difference in $S_{\rm M}$ between the low- and high-temperature sides of {\it A} phase should be significant.
+Thus, we infer that {\it A} phase would be further subdivided into two phases due to the entropy effect, as shown in Fig.~\ref{Fig6}(c).
+This may be related to the observation of the $\Delta L/L_{\rm 0T}$ anomaly at $H_{\rm A2}$ only for 20~K $\leq T_{\rm ini} \leq$ 30~K [Figs.~\ref{Fig3}(c) and \ref{Fig3}(d)].
+At the transitions from {\it Y} and the paramagnetic phases to {\it C} phase, $T(H)$ commonly starts rising for all the $T_{\rm ini}$ because of the lowest-$S_{\rm M}$ nature in the 3-up-1-down collinear magnetic structure [Figs.~\ref{Fig5}(b) and \ref{Fig5}(c)].
+These observations are helpful for determining the phase boundary, especially between {\it Y} and {\it C} phases.